ssoRL/ssorl.github.io/work/index.md

 ### Simulating a One-Dimensional Gas With Suspended Magnets

 I completed an honours mechanical engineering thesis under Prof. Andrew Higgins.
-It can be viewed [here](thesis.pdf).
+It can be viewed [here](thesis.pdf) (PDF warning).
 As a part of the the thesis, three projects were completed - listed below.

 #### MATLAB Particle Tracker